Trump speaks on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 What’s being done to keep communities safe?

-Efforts include incentivizing immigrants to report crimes and calls for more local collaboration with federal immigration authorities.
+Efforts include incentivization of immigrants to report crimes and calls for more local collaboration with federal immigration authorities.

 In Wyoming, Ms. Read, the attorney, helps unauthorized immigrants who are victims of crimes apply for certain visas in exchange for aiding investigations.
 Though securing one can take years, a U visa can lead to a green card.

-Note: Editor’s note: This article was updated Oct.
-11, 2024, the date of its original publication, to reflect that the planned Trump rally in Aurora occurred as scheduled.